Gutted and disappointed, but it's not over yet! - Huddersfield Town fans on Everton defeat

 And with Manchester City, Chelsea and Arsenal in the final three games of the season a few already believe a swift return to the SkyBet Championship awaits.

-However, others are still keeping the faith but acknowledge it will be a big task with a much more adventurous approach needed as well as a little luck along the way.
+However, others are still keeping the faith but acknowledge it will be a big ask with a much more adventurous approach needed as well as a little luck along the way.

 Have a look below at the top comments left by fans on the Examiner's coverage from the John Smith's Stadium.